RedPRL/sml-redprl/doc/src/atomic-judgment.rst

 Intuitively, ``a <= k universe`` would mean ``a <= (U omega k) type`` if we could internalize universes at the omega level.
 The realizer must be ``ax``.
-These judgments are similar to the subtyping judgments except that the right hand side is some omega-level universe.
+These judgments are similar to the :ref:`subtyping judgments <jdg-subtype>` except that the right hand side is some omega-level universe.

 .. _jdg-term: